 Standards will inevitably tend to be fairly dry documents, with lengthy glossaries and definition sections.
-The ISO figures quoted in section A2 give the average length of a standard (excluding some of the terminology lists) as nearly 30 pages.
+The ISO figures quoted in section A2 give the average length of a standard (excluding some of the terminology lists) as about 35 pages.
 It is unlikely that the average person in the street or even the average professional has read any standards, or is aware first hand of their requirements.

 Much more likely is that people encounter standards through either their practical manifestations (products created to conform to particular standards) or through advisers, part of whose role is to interpret standards.
 In recent years, a large industry has evolved to interpret the ISO9000 quality standards for businesses.
-We have also seen very large numbers of publications addressing what is a very concise standard of 20 short clauses.
+We have also seen very large numbers of publications addressing what is a very concise standard.
 This shows both how complex standards can be (or be made - as with laws, the practical implications often emerge through 'case law'), and that there is no shortage of interpreters, as long as you are willing to pay money for their services.

 It is also important to note that, in most circumstances, a practitioner has the choice of whether to follow a particular standard or not.
 In many circumstances, a standard's detailed provisions will not be appropriate.
-One example of this is the very complex ISO standards which exist on the calibration and testing of EDM total stations and other surveying equipment (an additional problem in this area is the number of uncoordinated ISO standards; FIG is involved in activity to rationalise the situation).
-The detailed requirements of the standards may be appropriate for industrial metrology-type applications, or for the calibration of equipment by manufacturers and national laboratories, but are almost certainly not relevant for the average land surveyor to undertake on a regular basis.
+One example of this was the ISO standards which existed on the calibration and testing of EDM total stations and other surveying equipment.
+The detailed requirements of the standards might have been appropriate for industrial metrology-type applications, or for the calibration of equipment by manufacturers and national laboratories, but they were almost certainly not relevant for the average land surveyor to undertake on a regular basis.
 To address this, FIG Commission 5 produced FIG Publication No 9 Recommended procedures for routine checks of electro-optical distance meters (EDM) to outline the tests that practitioners should carry out on their instruments.
+The spirit of this work has been taken forward in the revised standards in the ISO 17123 series, which define two sets of tests - one for the practitioner and the other for the calibration facility.